Are you planning to fly to some fun destinations soon? Finding the best travel accessories for long flights doesn’t have to be difficult.

 Bring an iPad, audiobook, Kindle Paperwhite, or anything to keep you and your family entertained.
 I just think that audiobooks and iPads are the best travel gadgets for long flights for families out there who travel with kids.
 They can get bored easily so give them something to keep them entertained, especially on long flights.

 Our son downloads eBooks on his Kindle from Kindle Unlimited before we take any trips, and our girls usually download new games on their iPads.
 They may get a lot of screen time on flights, but it makes it go by much smoother and that doesn’t mean they have screen time during the rest of our trip.
 Just on travel days.

 13. Carry-on Luggage For International Flights

-Be sure to have your piece of carryon luggage to bring your basic belongings small enough to meet international travel requirements of about 21 inches.
-US carry-on size is usually 22 inches, but most international flights are a bit smaller.
-That’s why we love our Osprey Ozone wheeled carryon bags.
+Be sure to have your piece of carry-on luggage to bring your basic belongings small enough to meet international travel requirements of about 21 inches.
+The US carry on bag size is usually 22 inches, but most international flights are a bit smaller.
+That’s why we love our Osprey Ozone wheeled carry-on bags.

 Our daughter was 4 years old when she rolled her Ozone around international airports in Bali and Thailand in 2019.
 They are easy to handle and fit in all overhead compartments.